Table Of Contents

 Enzymatic Control Of Metabolic Pathways

-- Regulation of glycolysis – Glycolysis can be regulated at three enzymes: Hexokinase: hindered by glucose-6-P (product inhibition), Phosphofructokinase: hindered by citrate and ATP and Pyruvate kinase: hindered by ATP, alanine, free fatty acids and acetyl-CoA.
+- Regulation of glycolysis – Glycolysis can be regulated at three places: Hexokinase: hindered by glucose-6-P, it is an example of product inhibition, Phosphofructokinase: hindered by citrate and ATP and Pyruvate kinase: hindered by ATP, acetyl-CoA, alanine and free fatty acids.

-- Regulation of gluconeogenesis – Regulation of flow by Pyruvate carboxylase (activated by acetyl-CoA, which signals the abundance of citric acid cycle intermediates, i.e., a decreased need of glucose).
+- Regulation of gluconeogenesis – Regulation of flow by Pyruvate carboxylase.
+It is activated by acetyl-CoA, which shows that there is an abundance of TCA cycle intermediates, i.e., a decreased need for glucose.

 - Regulation of citric acid cycle – Pyruvate dehydrogenase: hindered by its products, NADH and acetyl-CoA

-Citrate synthase: hinderd by its product, citrate.
-It is also restrained by intermediates of the TCA cycle at a high level such as succinyl-CoA and NADH.
+Citrate synthase: hindered by its product, citrate.
+It is also restrained by high levels of TCA cycle intermediates such as succinyl-CoA and NADH.

 - Regulation of the urea acid cycle